Windows 10 Display Goes Blank and Flipped Upside Down

-Here we go again – more troubles for Windows 8 users, this time, according to a frustrated user, his Windows 8 computer’s display goes blank from time to time and gets flipped upside down.
+Here we go again – more troubles for Windows 10 and Windows 8.1 users.
+This time, according to a frustrated user, his Windows computer’s display goes blank from time to time and gets flipped upside down.
 Here’s what he said:

 My computer screen sometimes goes blank when I click on a link or fill in a form online.
 Then when I move the cursor around the screen the information on the screen will pop back up slowly based on when the cursor is.
 If I click on spots on the screen more information will appear.
 Sometimes when I am reading email and clicking on an email to delete or clicking on the next email, the screen will show information upside down.
 I click on anything on the screen again and it will return to right side up.This problem happens when looking at any website on line or reading emails.
 The problem only happens when I am clicking on a link or new item.